Related: Get an Arizona Registered Agent

 Keep in mind that even if the state of Arizona does not require formal authority to be granted for a specific activity, a bank, vendor or another party can still require it in order to establish a relationship.

-If you have Foreign Qualification for a corporation in Arizona, you will be required to file an annual report in order to keep your company in good standing status with the state.
+If your corporation has Arizona Foreign Qualification you will be required to file an annual report in order to keep your company in good standing with the state.
 The annual corporation renewal fee is $45.

 Arizona does not impose an annual fee for foreign LLCs.
 No payment will be owed to the state of Arizona to maintain your foreign LLC.
 Please note that this does not mean you are exempt from paying other taxes due to the state.